-Reports of sexual misconduct received by the University will be evaluated by the Title IX Coordinator or designee to determine whether the conduct complained of, if true, could constitute a violation of the University's Sexual Misconduct Policy.
+Reports of sexual misconduct received by the University will be evaluated by the Title IX Coordinator or his/her designee to determine whether the conduct complained of, if true, could constitute a violation of the University's Sexual Misconduct Policy.

-If the conduct, as alleged, does not constitute a violation of the policy, the Title IX Coordinator or designee may refer the report to be addressed under any other applicable University policy through the Office of Judicial Affairs.
+If the conduct, as alleged, does not constitute a violation of the policy, the Title IX Coordinator or his/her designee may refer the report to be addressed under any other applicable University policy through the Office of Student Conduct.
 However, the report will not be further addressed under the University's Sexual Misconduct Policy or its Complaint Resolution Procedures.

-If the Title IX Coordinator or designee determines that the conduct alleged, if true, could constitute a violation of the University's Sexual Misconduct Policy, the Title IX Coordinator or designee will attempt to make contact with the potential complainant.
+If the Title IX Coordinator or his/her designee determines that the conduct alleged, if true, could constitute a violation of the University's Sexual Misconduct Policy, the Title IX Coordinator or his/her designee will attempt to make contact with the potential complainant.
 If the reporting party is not also the potential complainant, the reporting party may have no further involvement in the process.